tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 y_test = y[split:]
 ```

-Once the training and test dataset are created, explain to students that we need to scale the data before training the LSTM model.
+Once the training and test datasets are created, comment to students that we need to scale the data before training the LSTM model.
 We will use the `MinMaxScaler` from `sklearn` to scale all values between `0` and `1`.
-Note that we scale both, features and target sets.
+Note that we scale both features and target sets.

 ```python
 # Use the MinMaxScaler to scale data between 0 and 1.